Datronizer/sheridan-vault/semester-2/cloud-enabled-networking-tele20483/lectures/week 2/Lecture 2.md

 A virtual machine (VM) is the emulation of a computer device running on another machine.
 Even though the VM appears as a real computer to the user; it is mostly code running on the host.

-More information available [[virtual machine]] %% Is this link missing? %%
+More information available [[Virtual Machine]] %% Is this link missing? %%
 ## Chipset